AdobeDocs/dynamic-media-classic.en/help/using/quick-start-target-integration.md

 >
 >A valid Adobe Target Standard/Premium account is required to use Adobe Target Standard/Premium with Adobe Dynamic Media Classic.

-This Quick Start is designed to get you up and running quickly with Adobe Target Standard/Premium HTML Offer Sets.
+This guide is designed to help you begin using Adobe Target Standard/Premium HTML Offer Sets quickly.
 Follow steps 1 through 3.
 After each step, there is a cross-reference to a topic heading where you can find more information.

 ## 1. Enter your Adobe Target Standard/Premium URL in the Application General Settings page

 Adobe Dynamic Media Classic needs your Adobe Target Standard/Premium URL to integrate with Adobe Target Standard/Premium.
-Copy the portion of your Adobe Target Standard/Premium URL up to and including `.com`, and enter it in the Adobe Dynamic Media Classic **[!UICONTROL Application General Settings]** page, in the **[!UICONTROL Servers]** group, **[!UICONTROL Test&Target Server Name]** text field.
+Copy the portion of your Adobe Target Standard/Premium URL up to and including `.com`, and enter it in the **[!UICONTROL Test&Target Server Name]** text field within the **[!UICONTROL Servers]** group on the Adobe Dynamic Media Classic **[!UICONTROL Application General Settings]** page.
 See [Integrate Adobe Dynamic Media Classic with Adobe Target Standard/Premium](integrating-dmc-with-target.md#integrating-dmc-with-target).

 ## 2. Create the Offer Set